 In addition to the main aquarium building, there are a few outdoor pools near the waterfront where animal shows of dolphins, sea turtles and manatees can be viewed free of charge.
 There are only a few shows per day, so visitors might want to check show times before entering the aquarium.

 The Okinawa Airport Shuttle, the Yanbaru Express and bus line 117 directly connect the airport and city center of Naha with the Churaumi Aquarium.
 The one way trip takes a little over two hours and costs 2000 yen on the Okinawa Airport Shuttle and the Yanbaru Express and 2440-2550 yen on bus 117.
 There are 1-2 buses per hour.
-In central Naha, the bus stops at the Prefectural Office (県庁北口), Tomari Port and Furujima Station along the Yurail monorail among other locations.
+In central Naha, the Airport Shuttle and Yanbaru Express stop at the Prefectural Office (県庁北口) while bus 117 stops at the Naha Bus Terminal.

 By car, take the Okinawa Expressway from Naha all the way to its northern end near Nago (1040 yen one way) and then follow regular roads across the Motobu Peninsula to the Ocean Expo Park.
 In total, the journey takes about two hours one way (more during rush hours).